datalad-handbook/book/docs/basics/101-106-nesting.rst

 Importantly, once we learn how to make use of the history of a dataset, we can set subdatasets to previous states, or *update* them.

+By the way, there is actually no need to navigate into different directories all the time.
+Check the :find-out-more:`on switching the working directory with Git <fom-tmp-cwd>` for an alternative.

 .. index::
    pair: temporary working directory change; with Git
 .. find-out-more:: Do I have to navigate into the subdataset to see it's history?
+   :name: fom-tmp-cwd
+   :float: tb

    Previously, we used :shcmd:`cd` to navigate into the subdataset, and subsequently opened the Git log.
 This is necessary, because a :gitcmd:`log`